Skip to main content

 5 minutes

-That's not the only reset option the PS5 offers, however.
 We've split up our instructions into two parts: Step-by-step and in-depth.
 The step-by-step instructions will get your PS5 reset as fast as possible, but if you want a few more options or if you want to be extra careful during your reset, we recommend reading our in-depth instructions instead.
-Before you reset your PS5 though, you might want to back up your game date and user settings.
-Check out our guide on how to use an external drive on your PS5.
+Before you reset your PS5, you might want to back up your game data and user settings.
+If you need help figuring out how to sync a PS5 controller, however, we have a different guide for that.

 How to reset a PS5 step-by-step

 There are a few different reset options on PS5 that we'll cover in detail below.
 If you just want to wipe your PS5 entirely, you can follow the steps in this section.
-Note that using this method will erase everything on your console, including user data and saves.
+Note that this is a hard reset of your PS5 and will erase everything on your console, including user data and saves.
 If you want to back up your saves first, continue on to our in-depth guide below.

 Step 1: Navigate to the Settings menu (gear icon).